 This is where I work:

-Primarily I am here to teach, but it’s a hell of a lot of fun!
+As an English tutor, I am (of course) *primarily* here to teach, but it’s a hell of a lot of fun!

 One of my main qualms however is that I am constantly being mistaken for an American.
 Kids will point furiously at me in various public places such as museums, theme parks and supermarkets and shout at me “Miguk saram!”
 I find it almost impossible not to correct their misjudgment, and in my best Korean, I say what directly translates to- “American person, no!
 English person, yes!